abdulnishad12/devops/README.md

 ##### Write pipeline script to send the API request to perform some task in the remote application

 ### How to run application [json] using docker (sample)
+1. Install docker in Linux/Windows Machine
+2. docker login and give credentials
+3. docker pull dockervan/nagios-api
+4. docker run -d  -p 0.0.0.0:8080:8080 dockervan/nagios-api

+Now your application can be find in http://<ip>:8080